QED effects in quadratic Zeeman splitting in highly charged hydrogen-like ions: Quadratic Zeeman effect

 Assuming that the magnetic field is relatively weak, the energy of the one-electron state $|a\rangle$ can be expanded in a series,

-where the number in parentheses correspond to the power of $B$.
-In its turn, each term in Eq. (\ref{eq:pt1}) can be expanded in a double series as:
+where the numbers in parentheses correspond to the power of $B$.
+In its turn, each term in Eq. (\ref{eq:pt1}) can be expanded in {the fine-structure constant $\alpha$} as:

-where the index $k$ denotes the order with respect to the fine-structure constant $\alpha$, and $l$ denotes the order with respect to the electron-to-nucleus mass ratio $m/M$.
 In case of many-electron systems, the formula (\ref{eq:expanded}) would acquire an additional index to take into account an expansion in powers of the interelectronic interaction.
-Within the rigorous QED approach employed in the present work, the zeroth-order approximation, $E^{(0|00)}$, is given by the eigenvalue $\varepsilon_a$ of the Dirac Hamiltonian, which includes the Coulomb potential of the nucleus $\Vnuc(r)$:
+Within the rigorous QED approach employed in the present work, the zeroth-order approximation, {$E^{(0|0)}$}, is given by the eigenvalue $\varepsilon_a$ of the Dirac Hamiltonian, which includes the Coulomb potential of the nucleus $\Vnuc(r)$: